 The SoarMA program is implemented by the Massachusetts Treasurer’s Office of Economic Empowerment (“OEE”) .
-OEE, the Economic Empowerment Trust Fund, the Hildreth Stewart Charitable Foundation, Inversant, Inc, and the Massachusetts Educational Financing Authority have collaborated in a public-private partnership to bring the SoarMA program to eligible 7th grade students in the Commonwealth of Massachusetts.
+OEE, the Economic Empowerment Trust Fund, the Hildreth Stewart Charitable Foundation, Inversant, Inc, and the Massachusetts Educational Financing Authority have collaborated in a public-private partnership to bring the SoarMA program to eligible 7th and 8th grade students in the Commonwealth of Massachusetts.

 All seed and matching deposits will be provided by the Economic Empowerment Trust Fund (“EETF”), which is administered by the Massachusetts Treasurer’s Office of Economic Empowerment (“OEE”).
-The Hildreth Stewart Charitable Foundation (“HSCF”) has generously pledged to provide sufficient funding to the EETF to ensure that all eligible 7th grade students receive seed and match deposits into their U.Fund account.
+The Hildreth Stewart Charitable Foundation (“HSCF”) has generously pledged to provide sufficient funding to the EETF to ensure that all eligible 7th and 8th grade students receive seed and match deposits into their U.Fund account.

 OEE administers the EETF in consultation with its board of directors.
 The EETF was created pursuant to M.G.L c.
 10, § 35QQ and is a recognized 501(c)(3) tax-exempt nonprofit organization.
 The EETF is tasked with encouraging and facilitating economic empowerment throughout the Commonwealth by, among other things, establishing financial literacy programs and creating college savings accounts.
 OEE implements the programmatic goals of the EETF.